cordova-jon1618/minimalist-to-do-list-android-application-project/README.md

 ##  Description

-This is a minimalist to-do list Android application developed initially as my first Google Android application project in 2017.
+This is a minimalist to-do list Android application.
 I completed this project at the UCLA Extension Center as part of the Java Series - Google Android Development course.
 This application focuses on providing a simple and intuitive interface for managing daily tasks, embracing a minimalist design philosophy to ensure ease of use and a clutter-free experience.

 I will continue working on it in 2024 to enhance it with new features.